DennisdelRioCarbo/Team-11/README.md

 - Which factors have more weight in predicting coronary heart disease

 #### Slide 6:
-The technolgies, languages, tools & alhorithms used include:
+The technologies, languages, tools & algorithms used include:
 - Machine Learning using various libraries

 - The Data Cleaning & Analysis was done using: